101 Things to do in Bournemouth – Southbourne Beach

 Southbourne Beach Parking

 Warren Edge has a Pay & Display Car Park.
-Parking fees are seasonal (£3 for an hour for much of the year or £2.50 for two hours between November and March).
+Parking fees are seasonal (£3 for an hour or £2.50 for two hours between November and March).
 Full details can be found here.
-There is also some free roadside parking along Southbourne Coast Road and some neighbouring roads, although you will be lucky to find a space during the summer.
+There is also some free roadside parking along Southbourne Coast Road and some neighbouring roads, although you will be lucky to find a space.

 Beach